-The next part of the script sets the different parameters for the model run.
-The trendyear can be set to change the boundary emissions for earlier and future years, see the modules Bound-aryConditions_ml.f90 and GlobalBCs_ml.f90 to understand better what the trendyear setting does.
-The default setting is the meteorological year you are running for, in this case 2011.
+The different parameters for the model run are set in the 'config\emep.nml' file.
+In the very beginning of this, the section 'INPUT\PARA' has all these variables including the link to the meteorology data.
+The trendyear can be set to change the boundary emissions for earlier and future years, see the modules BoundaryConditions\ml.f90 and GlobalBCs\ml.f90 to understand better what the trendyear setting does.
+The default setting is the meteorological year you are running for, in this case 2012.
 The runlabel1 option sets the name of the different output netCDF files , see Table 3.
-The startdate and enddate parameters are set for the timeperiod you want the model to run

-(YYYY MM DD), and you need meteorology data for the period.
+The startdate and enddate parameters are set for the timeperiod you want the model to run (YYYY MM DD), and you need meteorology data for the period.